BBahrainy/RTALogger/README.md

     # enable or disable all topic if necessary
     log_manager.update_all_topics_enable([true/false])

+    # to get log manager configuration as json object use to_builder method
+    log_manager.to_builder

+    # to get log manager configuration as json string use reveal_config method
+    log_manager.reveal_config

+    # to apply some limited changes on log manager functionality at run time
+    # config_json parameter should carry a json object which contains the configuration
+    # structure described before in 'json configuration file structure' section.
+    # Attention: these changes will apply to manager but will not save.
+    # So during next load these changes will be lost.
+Save changes will be available in
+    # next version.
+    # Attention: only following attributes could be change at run time:
+    # log_manager.enable
+    # log_manager.default_severity_level
+    # log_manager.buffer_size (minimum is 100)
+    # log_manager.flush_wait_time (minimum 15 second)
+    # repository.enable
+    # topic.enable
+    # topic.severity_level
+    # Other attributes could only change via config file via manager config_use_json_file
+    log_manager.apply_run_time_config(config_json)
 ```
 ### Implement and Expand
+#### Implement new log repository
   It is possible to implement new log repositories.
 There will be fue rules to implement and
   integrate new customized log repository with RTALogger LogManager.